A reader who couldn't get home for Christmas is buying her family's presents the day after.

 As for those bar codes, they tell you all sorts of things about a product, but not when and where they were purchased.
 That information resides with the retailers when you paid for the items.
 So no worries there.

-One problem you might face, Rebecca, is a limited selection on some items.
-It’s too late for this year, since you have no choice but shop on Friday or fly home Saturday empty-handed, but I might recommend an alternate plan for next year: Do twice the shopping.
+One problem you might face, Rebecca, is a limited selection of some items.
+It’s too late for this year since you have no choice but to shop on Friday or fly home Saturday empty-handed, but I might recommend an alternate plan for next year: Do twice the shopping.

-In that American Express survey, 21 percent of shoppers will do next year’s gift-buying on Friday.
+In addition to this year’s shopping, you could also take advantage of the sales and do next year’s gift-buying on Friday.
 That requires two things: some extra cash on hand to buy early and precise knowledge of your intended audience’s gift preferences.

 Good luck on Friday, Rebecca.
 You didn’t say if you’re flying or driving home, but if it’s the former, I hope you find many great gifts that fit into carry-on luggage – or some of your savings will be eaten up by baggage fees!